Welcome to part 1 of a 10 part series:

 Here are some signs you might be:

-- You avoid intellectually challenging books/conversations/subjects, preferring celebrity gossip/entertainment/video games etc.
+- You avoid intellectually challenging conversations/topics/books/videos etc. preferring celebrity gossip/entertainment/social media/video games etc.

-- Instead of thinking for yourself and doing your own research you simply believe:
+- Instead of thinking for yourself, doing your own research, following the evidence where it leads etc. you simply believe:

 - What everyone else believes